bioenergy-research-centers/bioenergy.org/README.md

   - You can run `docker-compose down` to stop the application and destroy the containers and volumes.
   - Running `docker-compose up --build` will rebuild the containers and restart the application.

+### Running the specs

+Specs are located in the `cypress` directory.
+End to end tests are nested under the `e2e` directory.
+See `cypress/e2e/spec.cy.js` for an example test.

+To run the specs: run `npx cypress open` from the root directory of the project.
+This will open the Cypress test runner.
+Click on e2e and the browser you want, followed by the spec you want to run to open it in the browser.
+Simply close the browser window to stop the tests.

 ### Import BRC Data Feeds

 - run `docker compose run api node seed_dev_db.js` from the root folder of the project.